Skip to main content

 Kyle Cornman

-Kyle graduated from Pennsylvania State University in 2019 with B.A.’s in Classics & Ancient Mediterranean Studies and International Politics.
+Kyle Cornman graduated from Pennsylvania State University in 2019 with B.A.’s in Classics & Ancient Mediterranean Studies and International Politics.
 He thereafter pursued further study in Greek and Latin, first spending a year at Georgetown University in the Post-baccalaureate program, before moving to Burlington Vermont to receive a M.A. at the University of Vermont.
-He is currently pursuing his second M.A. and later PhD in Classical Philology (Historical Emphasis) at the University of North Carolina.
-His current research interests relate primarily to Greek and Roman historiography, in particular the narrative structure of Thucydides’ war.
+He has since acquired his second M.A. in Classics at the University of North Carolina at Chapel Hill, having written a thesis on Vergil’s Aeneid titled “vitam pro laude pacisci: Youth and Age in the Funeral Games of Anchises and Their Implications.”
+He continues to pursue his PhD at UNC in Classical Philology (Historical Emphasis).
+His research interests center largely on Classical Greek prose, especially the works of Thucydides, Xenophon and Herodotus, and he intends to focus his doctoral research on the narrative structure of the former’s History of the Peloponnesian War.

 Curriculum Vitae